There are plenty of easy ways to find the value of sports cards these days.

 Either way, the internet has made it very easy to find out the latest values of cards for free.

-I always recommend that someone does their research and homework on sports card values before jumping in and investing, and it’s the same if you’re selling an old collection… you could be sitting on some rare gems, and you don’t want to sell them for a lot less than their worth.
+It’s always worth doing some research and homework on sports card values before jumping in and investing, and it’s the same if you’re selling an old collection – you don’t want to sell them for a lot less than their worth.

-In this article, I’ll go through some different ways that you can check prices of baseball cards, football cards, basketball cards, soccer cards or just about any trading card you own.
+In this article, I’ll go through the best tools and methods to check prices of baseball cards, football cards, basketball cards, soccer cards or just about any trading card you own.
+I’ll also cover the factors that contribute to a card’s value, and how to identify a sports card.

 The Best Ways To Check The Value Of A Sports Card For Free

-I mentioned earlier about previous sales data – this is the easiest way to get an indication of a card’s latest value for free.
+What’s the best way to find the value of trading cards?
+Well, previous sales data is the easiest way to get an indication of a card’s recent values, for free.
 A huge number of sports cards are sold via online auctions so the information can be found quite quickly.

 - Keep track of card values over time with tables and graphs for every card.